Get your free report here

-click here to go to our Atuntaqui New Years Parade page
+click here to learn more about the unique traditions of the Atuntaqui New Years Parade page

-click here to read our blog post about Crispy Critters
+click here to read our blog post about cooking and eating Ecuador's Crispy Critters - a la grubs and beetles.

 click here to read more about indigenous healing methods

-Click here to read more about Ecuadorian Frittata...
+Click here to learn more about Ecuadorian Frittata...
 Or should I say fritada?

 A stunningly beautiful Ecuador video celebrating the unique beauty of this diverse country where 4 different worlds coexist—the Amazon, the Andes mountains, the Pacific coast and the Galapagos Islands.
 More animals and plants per square kilometer than any other country in the world.